vikramriyer/vikramriyer.github.io/_posts/2019-07-14-machine-learning-to-production.md

 There are blog posts that discuss how Data Engineers extracted data from different data sources and warehouses, and merged them and pushed to a SQL or NOSQL db or even CSV files so that the Data Scientists would be able to work seamlessly with the data.
 I will simplify it and discuss how I performed data engineering to get data into the Machine Learning models.

   - In most cases where devs are dealing with multiple data sources and various business users, the data engineering pipelines get complicated.
 Data storage and retrieval becomes a huge headache and choices of SQL vs NOSQL vs warehouses, Batch vs Stream processing, etc kick in design discussions about such cases are topics for another post.
-  - For us fortunately (as of now), the data sources are InfluxDB and MongoDB only.
+  - For us fortunately (as of now), the data sources are TSDB and DocumentDB only.
 Using the abstracted tools from the Software Engineering [section](#software-engineering), we can get this data in the format that is desired using various db clients.
 Most of the code for this is written in Python and most of API clients have a provision to get this data in the [DataFrame](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html) format that is best suited for Machine Learning models.

 Now that we have our data extracted and ready for Machine Learning model, let's head into seeing what are the various parts in Machine Learning.